 This opinion contrasted sharply with the mainstream thinking in German media, politics and business circles.
 There, the sale of Kuka was seen as another sign of the erosion of what was once the pride and backbone of the German economy: its mighty Mittelstand.
 These are small-to-medium-sized companies (smes) that are often family-owned and have strict ideas about quality control, training and retention of employees.
-Many of them are what Germans call “hidden champions”, meaning firms that belong to the top three in their global sector in terms of market share, have less than €5bn in revenue and are little known to the general public.
+Many of them are what Germans call “hidden champions”, meaning firms that belong to the top three in their global sector in terms of market share, have less than €5bn in annual revenue and are little known to the general public.

 The coronavirus pandemic has affected the Mittelstand just like any part of the global economy.
 But there is a good chance that smes will weather the storm.
 This is mainly because, as well as offering cheap credit, the German government implemented a tool that helped Germany get through the financial crisis: Kurzarbeit, or short-time working.
 This means that employers can reduce working hours – and pay – by up to 50 per cent while the government compensates employees for a major part of the difference.
 The result: companies don’t have to let experienced staff go and they can jumpstart business again when things look better.